Multidimensional Graph Neural Networks for Wireless Communications: Introduction

-In this paper, we establish a GNN framework to learn permutable policies in wireless communications without the information loss.
-Since the information loss comes from the dimension compression in the update procedure, we propose a multidimensional (MD)-GNN that updates the hidden representations of hyper-edges in the tensor space with all dimensions in a problem.
+In this paper, we strive to design efficient GNNs for learning wireless policies by avoiding information loss and exploiting permutation prior.
+Since the information loss comes from the dimension compression in the update procedure, we propose a multidimensional (MD)-GNN framework that updates the hidden representations of hyper-edges in the space spanned by all the input and output tensors of a problem.
 The framework consists of input layer, update layers, and output layer, which respectively play the role of increasing the input dimension, updating the hidden representations of hyper-edges, and decreasing the dimension of hidden representation for yielding output.
-To find the potential in reducing sample complexity by GNNs, we show how to exploit all possible permutation properties of a policy.
-The permutability of a policy come from the underlying sets in the optimization problem to obtain the policy and the range of input variables of the policy.
-The permutability of the functions represented by a GNN come from the vertices in a graph.
-Hence, we provide a generic method to identify the sets in optimization problems, relate the sets to the vertices in a graph for learning the policy, and analyze the permutability of samples.
-The main contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We propose a generic MD-GNN framework that can avoid the information loss, and provide an approach to model a graph for a MD-GNN to exploit all possible permutation properties of a policy.
-We take precoding in mmWave MIMO, RIS-assisted MIMO, and coordinated multi-point with joint transmission (CoMP-JT) and with coordinated beamforming (CoMP-CB) systems as representative examples to demonstrate how to apply the framework and to model a graph, and also briefly discuss other policies in addition to precoding.
+To reveal the potential in reducing sample complexity by GNNs, we show how to find all permutation properties of a policy.
+Noticing the fact that the permutability of a policy comes from the underlying sets in the optimization problem to obtain the policy and the statistics of input variables of the policy, we show how to identify the sets in optimization problems and analyze the permutability of input variables.
+Because the permutability of the functions representable by a GNN depends on the types of vertices and the structure of the GNN, we provide an approach to construct a graph, which relates the sets of a problem to the vertices in the graph such that the GNN with judiciously designed update equation of each layer is with matched permutation property to the policy.
+To accommodate diverse wireless policies, we classify the problems into two categories and take representative examples to elaborate on how to model graphs and design MD-GNNs.
+The main contributions are listed as follows. \begin{itemize} \item[$\bullet$] We propose a generic MD-GNN framework for wireless policies aimed to avoid information loss and exploit permutation prior.
+To achieve the first goal, we update the hidden representation tensors of hyper-edges.
+To achieve the second goal, we provide a generic approach to identify permutation properties of a policy and construct graphs from optimization problems, and design the MD-GNN to satisfy the proved permutable conditions.
+While we use examples such as hybrid precoding to introduce the framework for easy exposition, the MD-GNNs are applicable to both edge-level and vertex-level tasks or their hybrid.